-If you’re unsure, any personal information is usually off limits, unless it is specifically relevant to the job you are applying for.
+If you’re unsure, any personal information is usually off-limits, unless it is specifically relevant to the job you are applying for.
 If you feel uncomfortable answering something, don’t be afraid to say so.
 Any employer that isn’t okay with this probably isn’t worth working for anyway.

-For clarification, here’s a list of the 7 red flag questions interviewers really shouldn’t be asking you, and why.
+So, here’s a list of the 7 red flag questions interviewers really shouldn’t be asking you, and why.

 1. Are you married?